Economy of Armenia: Mining

-In 2017, mining industry output with grew by 14.2% to 172 billion AMD at current prices and run at 3.1% of Armenia's GDP.
+Armenia has around 670 mines throughout the country, with around 400 of these in active operation.
+The mining industry employs around 10,000 people and offers a nominal monthly salary of $710.
+In recent years, mining has accounted for less than 5% of Armenia's GDP, but products derived from mining make up a majority of Armenia's exports.
+In 2024, gems and precious metals made up 61.7% of Armenia's exports (US$8 billion) and ore, slag, and ash made up a further 7.1% ($923.3 million).

-In 2017, mineral product (without precious metals and stones) exports grew by 46.9% and run at US$692 million, which comprised 30.1% of all exports.
+The largest contributors to this sector are Armenia's gold, copper, and molybdenum mines, and Armenia is responsible for 1.9% of global molybdenum output.
+There are also smaller deposits of lead, silver, and zinc, as well as deposits of industrial minerals and products, including cement, diatomite, gypsum, and limestone.

 Construction

 Real estate transactions count grew by 36% in September 2019 compared to September 2018.
 Also, the average market value of one square meter of housing in apartment buildings in Yerevan in September 2019 grew by 10.8% from September 2018.

 In 2017, construction output increased by 2.2% reaching 416 billion AMD.

 Armenia experienced a construction boom during the latter part of the 2000s.
 According to the National Statistical Service, Armenia's booming construction sector generated about 20 percent of Armenia's GDP during the first eight months of 2007.
 According to a World Bank official, 30 percent of Armenia's economy in 2009 came from the construction sector.

 However, during the January to September 2010 period, the sector experienced a 5.2 percent year-on-year decrease, which according to the Civilitas Foundation is an indication of the unsustainability of a sector based on an elite market, with few products for the median or low budgets.
 This decrease comes despite the fact that an important component of the government stimulus package was to support the completion of ongoing construction projects.